The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: LLM dark patterns : Definition and Categories

 We adopted a \textit{directed content analysis} approach \cite{hsieh2005three} to develop a set of \textit{LLM dark pattern} categories.
 This approach, visualized in Figure~\ref{fig:workflow}, is well-suited when an initial coding framework can be derived from existing theoretical and empirical work, and then iteratively refined and organized through systematic data analysis.
 Note that our aim was not to propose a full taxonomy, but to ensure a structured and diverse set of real-world cases that could be curated and presented in our user study.

 \textbf{Initial Subcategory Generation from Prior Literature.} Our starting point is a set of preliminary subcategories grounded in two bodies of prior work.
 We first drew on established \textit{traditional UI dark pattern} taxonomies to identify manipulative mechanisms that could manifest in conversational AI.
-For example, our category of \emph{Interaction Padding} resonates with the UI pattern of \textit{obstruction} \cite{gray2018dark}, in that both prolong user effort to benefit the system.
-Second, we incorporated manipulative behaviors documented in \textit{LLM-specific literature}, such as \textit{Excessive Flattery} \cite{carro2024flattering}, \textit{Sycophantic Agreement}, \textit{Brand Favoritism} \cite{kran2025darkbench}, and \textit{Opaque Reasoning Processes} \cite{tripathi2025confidence}.
+For example, our category of \emph{Interaction Padding} is inspired by the UI pattern of \textit{obstruction} \cite{gray2018dark}, in that both prolong user effort to benefit the system.
+Second, we incorporated manipulative behaviors documented in \textit{LLM-specific literature}, such as \textit{Excessive Flattery}, as described by \citet{carro2024flattering}, \textit{Sycophantic Agreement} and \textit{Brand Favoritism}, as identified in the DarkBench benchmark~\cite{kran2025darkbench}, and \textit{Opaque Reasoning Processes}, as reported by \citet{tripathi2025confidence}.
 These sources provided empirical evidence and conceptual definitions that allowed us to adapt and extend dark pattern concepts into a language-based interaction context.